 - Associate with people who believe in you: If you are constantly around negative people who tell you that you can’t succeed you probably won’t succeed.
 Choose friends and associates wisely who are supportive and encouraging.

 Becoming rich is not easy.
 Many people who inherit wealth or have money come easily to them lose it.
 If you want to get ahead of the game and live an awesome life you have to do what most people aren’t willing to do.
 Otherwise, we would all be rich!
 Whether you choose real estate or another avenue to make your riches, make sure you choose the path and you do whatever falls in your lap because it is the easiest route.
-Most people will won’t follow through with their plans or intentions when things get tough, don’t be most people.
+Most people will not follow through with their plans or intentions when things get tough, don’t be most people.